ZemenTeshager/ZemenTeshager/README.md

 ---

 ## 🌟 Fun Fact
-When I’m not coding or analyzing data, I enjoy contributing to sustainability efforts, exploring innovative solutions in coffee production, and staying updated on the latest trends in tech and data science.
+Beyond coding and AI, I am passionate about **education, sustainability, and community-driven projects**.
+My ultimate goal is to **empower orphans and underprivileged children in Ethiopia through education and technology**.

 ---